-The best brush for Labrador shedding is going to be a brush that can penetrate through your Lab’s short but thick, dense, double-layered coat to remove shed hair from both coat layers.
+The best brush for Labrador shedding is going to be a brush that can penetrate through your Lab’s coat.

-A deshedding brush is more narrow and almost like a comb in how it works, while the slicker brush has a wider surface area more like a traditional brush.
+A deshedding brush is more narrow and almost like a comb in how it works.

 If you have never used a deshedding brush before, it is best to start out very gently, so you don’t accidentally abrade your dog’s skin by using too much pressure.

 We love the Furminator deShedding Tool for Dogs.

 This shedding brush for Labs is a top choice with breeders, owners and groomers across the board.